djrobstep/schemainspect/README.rst

 Schema inspection for PostgreSQL (and potentially others in the future).

-Inspects tables, views, materialized views, constraints, indexes, sequences, functions, and extensions.
+Inspects tables, views, materialized views, constraints, indexes, sequences, enums, functions, and extensions.

 **Limitations:** Function inspection only confirmed to work with SQL/PLPGSQL languages so far.